cdfricke/DSP/README.txt

 DSP.h is my personal library, which contains quite a few functions and digital filters that have been necessary in writing the main programs.

+The majority of the content (code, plots, images, scripts) within this repository are created for the purpose of data analysis relating to my undergraduate thesis:
+"Resource-Efficient DFTs via the Goertzel Algorithm for Continuous-Wave Detection with FPGAs"